axibase/atsd/integration/graphite/storage-finder.md

 )
 ```

-ATSD Storage Finder Virtual only has one extra setting: `views`.
+ATSD Storage Finder Virtual has an additional setting: `views`.

 Under `views`, use `type` to control which folders to display in the `graphite-web` interface.